Alone at Prom: Composition

 According to AllMusic, Alone at Proms musical composition borrows from "early- to mid-'80s pop driven by synthesizers".
-Our Generation Music found its production to be "electro-inspired", also describing the album as R&B and bubblegum pop.
+Our Generation Music found its production to be "electro-inspired", also describing the album as a "time warp back into the bubblegum-pop style of 1980s."
 Lanez stated that with Alone at Prom he wanted to create "a full catalog now and later of pure pop, R&B, alternative and 80s rock music".

 Critical reception

 Mason Kirby of Our Generation Music said, "Alone at Proms remarkable retro approach not only intertwines harmoniously sung melodies with ethereal, electro-inspired production, but ascends Tory to a higher level than ever before."
 Andy Kellman of AllMusic defined the album "a soundtrack to idly browsing racks of distressed jeans", finding its musicality to be "in the vein of the Weeknd's After Hours".

 Copyright infringements

 In December 2021, singer Madonna expressed her thoughts about the track "Pluto's Last Comet", alleging that Lanez plagiarized her 1985 single "Into the Groove".
 After she first made the allegations in an Instagram comment on Tory Lanez' page, Madonna explained her position further to Rolling Stone, saying: "I am tired of being taken advantage of and I mean business".

 According to Rolling Stone, the estate of the late singer George Michael and his former Wham! bandmate Andrew Ridgeley have accused Lanez of using their song "Careless Whisper" without permission for his track "Enchanted Waterfall".
 In a statement, the George Michael estate and Ridgeley, who co-wrote the 1984 song with Michael, said that they had previously denied Lanez' request to sample the song for his album.
 Following the accusation, "Enchanted Waterfall" was removed from Spotify, but remained available on other platforms like Apple Music and Tidal.